spring-projects/spring-security/readme.txt

 BUILDING
 -------------------------------------------------------------------------------

-Acegi Security is built using Maven.
-Please read the "Building with Maven" page at http://acegisecurity.org.
+Spring Security is built using Maven.
+Please read the "Building" page at http://acegisecurity.org.
 This page is also included in the /docs directory of official release ZIPs.